ammarhakim/gkyl/doc/FiveMomentSrc.md

 `epsilon0`
 : Premittivity of free space

 `scheme` (Optional.
-Defaults to "implicit")
+Defaults to "time-centered")
 : Scheme to use.
-One of "ssp-rk3", "modified-boris"  or "time-centered"
+One of "ssp-rk3", "modified-boris", "backward-euler"  or "time-centered"

 `hasStaticField` (Optional.
 Defaults to `false`)
 : If a static electric and magnetic field should be included.
 The